What are Environmental Contaminants?

 Contact us at +1 (888) 220-6118, or email us today.

-TrojanUVPhoxThe TrojanUVPhox™ (UV-photolysis and UV-oxidation) solution is a groundbreaking, pressurized ultraviolet (UV) light chamber that utilizes Trojan’s high-output, monochromatic amalgam UV lamps.
+TrojanUVPhoxThe TrojanUVPhox™ (UV-photolysis and UV advanced oxidation) solution is a groundbreaking, pressurized UV light chamber that utilizes high-output, monochromatic amalgam UV lamps.

 The TrojanUVTorrent™ECT, equipped with revolutionary TrojanUV Solo Lamp™ Technology, is a low-pressure, high-efficiency system with high UV output.
 It's ideal for year-round treatment of chemical contaminants at high flows.

-TrojanUVFlexAOPUtilizing revolutionary TrojanUV Solo Lamp™ Technology, the TrojanUVFlex™AOP provides high-intensity treatment of chemical contaminants in an extremely compact footprint.
+TrojanUVFlexAOPUtilizing revolutionary TrojanUV Solo Lamp™ Technology, the TrojanUVFlex™AOP provides high-intensity treatment of chemical contaminants in a compact footprint.